Young Adult Fantasy

 Experience

 Elizabeth’s writing life has been shaped not only by books, but by years spent working around story in other forms.
-She worked as an extras casting director on more than sixty film and television productions, gaining a close-up view of the craft, collaboration, and discipline behind visual storytelling.
+She worked on more than sixty film and television productions, gaining a close-up view of the craft, collaboration, and discipline behind visual storytelling.

 Her creative path has also included screenwriting, with six completed scripts, a pitch opportunity at Paramount for Star Trek: Deep Space Nine, and a script considered by DreamWorks.
 Along the way, her work in fiction has remained grounded in curiosity, imagination, and a deep respect for the reader.